As I sit here in my bunk with people all around me, with Bela playing his guitar for Hailey, I start to think back on this experience.

 St. Helena.
 We were on this hike and I had again fallen behind, A for the view, and B because I'm bad at hiking.
 But luckily I had Tommaso to keep me company.
 Stairs up and stairs down, three peaks we would cross, to the final peak, obviously another amazing view.
 On the way down once again we were goofing off, and I wanted to get an artsy video of me walking through this arch of vines, so I had Tommaso take it.
 I walked silly down the hill and end up slipping on some mud and falling on my butt it was once again, hilarious.

 Another last memory I’ll write about happened yesterday, anchored outside Canada.
 I was busy organizing and packing my stuff when I was called up by friends to hang out in hammocks on the aft deck with them.
 I agreed and assumed it was just a few hammocks hung up around the side, but little did I know.
 I finished organizing and I walked to the aft deck to be greeted by about 6 hammocks hanging from an array of places, like the mizzen boom, and the railings of the side of the bridge deck over the aft.
-Everyone's hammock was a different color and the light would shine through the thin fabric and emit and new, bright colour.
+Everyone's hammock was a different colour and the light would shine through the thin fabric and emit and new, bright colour.
 I got in one and there was some soft acoustic music playing and everyone was laughing, not thinking about how soon we would be apart, as we were just enjoying each others' company.
 Relaxed, we were truly 'living in the moment'.

 Each of these memories are so special to me, but there are hundreds more I wish I could type.
 I remember each so vividly and I assume that although you, the reader, is trying to imagine the scene, you'll never really know what it was like to be in these moments, here, as a part of such an amazing program with such amazing people.
 I don’t know how I’m going to explain this adventure to people in the future.
 I'm not a very in depth person, but I hope I can at least get my friends at home to understand how this group all came together.
 I love everyone here: I’ve made friends, enemies, and I’ve even fallen in love.
 I know that I will remember and miss everyone here so much that it's going to hurt.
 But hopefully someday we can all meet up again, together.